Pivot-Madagascar/SMALLER-shiny/README.md

 # SMALLER-shiny

-Front-end for SMALLER dashboard to be run on Pivot's AWS Shiny-Server
+Front-end for SMALLER dashboard to be run on Pivot's AWS Shiny-Server at https://smaller.pivot-dashboard.org

-Currently contains only the results of the statistical model.
+Currently contains only the results of the statistical model, but will eventually also have the dynamic model as well.

 ## Set-up